Essential Technical Definitions for Solution Architects

 chkdsk

-displays only the status of the volume and does not fix any errors.
-If used with the /f, /r, /x, or /b
+Checks the file system and file system metadata of a volume for logical and physical errors.
+If used without parameters, chkdsk displays only the status of the volume and does not fix any errors.
+If used with the /f, /r, /x, or /b parameters, it fixes errors on the volume.

-Open Command prompt in windows and run
+• Open Command prompt in windows and run chkdsk

 NFS